pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 ---
 ## 2011-03-18 06:40:54 - flyingeek - Multiline parser fail
-Hi, I am quite new to pyparsing and python but having read many messages here, I'm still stuck for few hours ….
+Hi, I am quite new to pyparsing and python but having read many messages here, I'm still stuck for few hours ï¿½.

 Basically I want to extract data from quite unstructured text, here is the code: